duckdb-faiss-ext/duckdb-faiss-ext/README.md

 ## Example

-Here is one example, using random data.
+Here is one example, using random data (not a good idea in high dimensions btw).
 You can play with the dimensionality, number of datapoints, number of queries, and the faiss index type.
 If you want to modify add parameters as well, check out how to use the `_param` variants below.

 ```sql